berlinrs/berline.rs/_posts/2023-11-14-rust-and-tell-november-edition.md

 In this talk, we'll dissect Meilisearch - a search engine - to understand how to build performant systems using Rust.
 We'll also see it in action by implementing a custom search engine.

+_The Oro Kernel Boot Protocol - a Tango with Undefined Behavior_ by Josh Junon

+Telling an OS's kernel about the system on which it's running can be messy, especially when you want to decouple the kernel and the bootloader stage.
+He'll talk about how he wrote "ser2mem" using procedural macros, how the kernel can "deserialize" this information using a single pointer cast, and how he pushed the boundaries of what's considered undefined behavior in Rust.

 **Speaker Bios**

 _Vitaly Bragilevsky_